Patient education: Peritoneal dialysis (Beyond the Basics)

 Chronic kidney disease is a lifelong condition that requires lifelong treatment.
 Peritoneal dialysis is one option for lifelong treatment, with other options including hemodialysis and kidney transplantation.
 It is sometimes necessary to switch from one form of treatment to another as circumstances change.

-- Diet — People who undergo dialysis, both hemodialysis and peritoneal dialysis, are often required to make changes to their diet.
-In general, people who use peritoneal dialysis have a less restricted diet compared to those who use in-center hemodialysis.
+●Diet – People who undergo dialysis, both hemodialysis and peritoneal dialysis, are often required to make changes to their diet.
+In general, people who use peritoneal dialysis have a less restricted diet compared with those who use standard in-center hemodialysis.
 Dietary changes help to ensure that the body has an adequate, but not excessive, amount of protein and certain minerals.

-- Other changes in diet may include reducing the amount of foods eaten that contain phosphorus (found in dairy products, cheese, dried beans, liver, nuts, and chocolate) and sodium, and monitoring the amount of fluids consumed.
-(See "Patient information: Low sodium diet (Beyond the Basics)".)
+●Other changes in diet may include reducing the amount of foods eaten that contain phosphorus (found in dairy products, cheese, dried beans, liver, nuts, and chocolate) and sodium and monitoring the amount of fluids consumed.
+(See "Patient education: Low-sodium diet (Beyond the Basics)".)

-- Body image — The abdomen will enlarge slightly and may cause you to feel bloated when it is filled with fluid.
-You may need a larger size of clothing, and some people have a hard time accepting the change in their appearance.
+●Body image – The abdomen will enlarge slightly and may cause you to feel bloated when it is filled with fluid.
+You may need a larger size of clothing and see a physical difference when dressed.
+Some people have a hard time accepting the change in their appearance.
 Patient support groups and websites can provide reassurance and tips for dressing.
 (See 'Where to get more information' below.)

-- Activities and peritoneal dialysis — In general, people using peritoneal dialysis should limit physical activities when their peritoneal cavity is full (has a large volume dwell).
-It is still possible to exercise and participate in sports, although you should discuss your activities with your physicians.
+●Activities and peritoneal dialysis – In general, people using peritoneal dialysis should limit physical activities when their peritoneal cavity is full (has a large-volume dwell).
+It is still possible to exercise and participate in sports, although you should discuss your activities with your clinicians.

-- Time requirements — Peritoneal dialysis requires time and dedication, potentially interfering with other activities.
-This is especially true with CAPD, which requires the person to perform several exchanges during the daytime.
+●Time requirements – Peritoneal dialysis requires time and dedication, potentially interfering with other activities.
+This is especially true with continuous ambulatory peritoneal dialysis (CAPD), which requires the person to perform several exchanges during the daytime.
 Although it is possible to work and be active while using peritoneal dialysis, it may be necessary to cut back on responsibilities.

-If the demands of peritoneal dialysis feel overwhelming, or if you're having trouble performing all the necessary treatments, talk to a healthcare provider.
+If the demands of peritoneal dialysis feel overwhelming or if you are having trouble performing all the necessary treatments, talk to a healthcare provider.

 WHERE TO GET MORE INFORMATION